 Habrosyne scripta (Gosse)

-Habrosyne scripta is a distinctive medium-sized moth (FW length 17–19 mm) with a harlequin-like forewing pattern of white on gray and warm brown with a pattern of curves and squiggles that flies in forests throughout our area during late spring and summer.
+Habrosyne scripta is a distinctive, medium-sized moth (FW length 17–19 mm) that flies in forests throughout our area during late spring and summer.
+Its forewing has harlequin-like pattern of white on gray and warm brown with a pattern of curves and squiggles.
 The outer margin of the forewing has a scalloped white line at the base of the fringe, and the anal angle is expanded as a small flange.
 White areas form two arcs on the forewing, a broad anteriorly convex arc along the basal and antemedial lines across the costal margin and an outwardly concave arc at the subterminal line near the outer margin.
 A third white area extends along the costal margin on the mid-wing and is continuous with the white outline of the orbicular and reniform spots.
 The postmedial line consists of five very wavy parallel lines.
 The fringe is warm brown with a strongly scalloped white line at the base.
 The orbicular and reniform spots are oval, outlined in white, and are filled with the ground color.
 The central reniform spot also contains a vertical white line.
-The hindwing is pale yellow gray with darker gray suffusion toward the outer margin and is marked with gray veins, median line.
+The hindwing is pale yellow gray with darker gray suffusion toward the outer margin and is marked with gray veins and a gray median line.
 The hindwing fringe is a pale shade of the ground color.
 The thorax is similarly colored to the forewing, with a whitish collar striped with brown and white and brown posterior tufts.
 The male antenna is filiform.

 Habrosyne scripta can be identified by the warm gray-brown forewing with unusual pattern of white arcs and squiggly compound lines.
 It is unlikely to be confused with any other species in the Pacific Northwest.
 The range of the similar eastern North American species Habrosyne gloriosa (Guenée) is given as "Washington," in Powell and Opler (2009), likely meaning Washington, DC.
 This species does not occur west of the Rocky Mountains except in the Southwest.